 These relations also define the raw angular moments $f$ and $g$, which can be directly extracted from the angular distribution.
 They provide a complete characterization of the angular structure for $L \le 2$, without relying on the two-qutrit interpretation.

 Within the QT framework, the measured moments can be mapped to the production multipoles $A$ and $C$ of the two-qutrit density matrix in Eq.~\eqref{eq:rho}.
 This mapping depends on the decay parameters $\eta_f$ and $\delta_f$ and assumes that the intermediate bosons behave as pure spin-1 states.
 In the on-shell regime, finite fermion mass effects preserve this spin-1 structure and can be incorporated through mass-corrected expressions for $\eta_f$ and $\delta_f$, so that the mapping between $(f,g)$ and $(A,C)$ amounts to a rescaling, satisfying \Cref{eq:coef1,eq:coef2}.
 The situation changes when the vector boson becomes off–shell and the fermion mass is nonzero.
-In this case, the scalar polarization component of the virtual vector boson can couple to the fermion current~\cite{Peskin:1995ev}, generating scalar–vector interference terms and pure scalar contributions.
-While these effects do not introduce higher spherical harmonics beyond $L=2$, they correspond to additional structures not contained in a pure two-qutrit density matrix in~\Cref{eq:rho}.
+In this case, the scalar polarization component of the virtual vector boson can couple to the fermion current~\cite{Peskin:1995ev}, generating pure scalar and scalar–vector interference terms contributions.
+While these contributions populate only $L=0$ and $L=1$ moments, they correspond to additional structures not contained in a pure two-qutrit density matrix in~\Cref{eq:rho}.
 Hence, interpreting the measured moments solely in terms of the multipoles $A$ and $C$ of a two-qutrit density matrix is no longer exact.